Move to Panama: Where to Start

 Gorgona Panama

-Let’s check out a quick snapshot to understand better the monthly cost of living in Panama:
+Let’s check out a quick snapshot to better understand the monthly cost of living in Panama:

 ● Panamanian meal for one: $6 USD other restaurants can be $10-$15 per meal